gnieboer/tsp-redesign/pages/loan-basics/loan-types-and-terms.md

 **You cannot use a residential loan for**

+{:.cross}
++ refinancing or prepaying your existing mortgage
++ construction of an addition to your existing residence
++ renovations to your existing residence
++ buying out another person's share in the your current residence
++ purchasing land only

+{:.check}
++ refinancing or prepaying your existing mortgage. refinancing or prepaying your existing mortgage. refinancing or prepaying your existing mortgage.
++ construction of an addition to your existing residence
++ renovations to your existing residence
++ buying out another person's share in the your current residence
++ purchasing land only

+{:.cross-img}
 + ![x_red]({{ site.baseurl }}/assets/img/icons/x-circle-red.svg "red x") refinancing or prepaying your existing mortgage
 + ![x_red]({{ site.baseurl }}/assets/img/icons/x-circle-red.svg "red x") construction of an addition to your existing residence
 + ![x_red]({{ site.baseurl }}/assets/img/icons/x-circle-red.svg "red x") renovations to your existing residence